|

 /usr/local/share/groff/1.23.0/tmac/mm/locale

-performs any (further) desired localization if present.
+performs any (further) desired necessary localization;

 MM - A Macro Package for Generating Documents